BenasJasilionis/tech201_docker/README.md

 * Use a a colleagues images or a pre-built/ community image
 * Can get images from docker hub
 * Open cmd, navigate to folder of choice, run `docker run node` -> this will use node image from docker hub and create
+## More on docker
+* Can only have 1 dockerfile per directory/folder
+* Docker images are lightweight
+* docker build -t benasj/tech201-nginx:v1 .